History of Ukrainian nationality: Kievan

 In spite of its many unifying factors, there was a divergence between the northern and southern principalities.
 In 1169, Prince Andrei Bogoliubskii of Vladimir sacked Kiev, which exemplifies the princely rivalry that undermined central dynastic authority.
 The modern Russian language also began to form in the 11th century, due to the late consolidation of the northern Slavic tribes under Rus.
 More so, the conquerors and local peoples mixed their languages, mixing Finno-Ugric with Old East Slavic.

 While the internal linguistic divisions of Rus were geographically defined as a north–south split within the confederation of East Slavic tribes, there was a widening gulf between the Rus elites and commoners.
-As previously mentioned, after the death of Grand Prince Ihor, the Rus language began to develop dialectal forms, corresponding with the conquering of the northern Slavic towns such as Suzdal and Vladimir and the future nation-states of Ukraine, Belarus, and Russia.
+As previously mentioned, after the death of Grand Prince Igor, the Rus language began to develop dialectal forms, corresponding with the conquering of the northern Slavic towns such as Suzdal and Vladimir and the future nation-states of Ukraine, Belarus, and Russia.
 The landed elites of Rus, the boyars, spoke Church Slavonic after the conversion of the land to Christianity in AD 988 by Volodymyr the Great, negating the need for interpreters among the various princely courts of Kievan Rus'.
 The Rurikid dynasty was ethnically Varangian, not Slavic.
 Though this did not lead to drastic estrangement between the monarch and commoners, it provided friction between the boyars and the centralised authority, much like the conflicts being played out in the Kingdoms of France and England at the same time.
 The tension between these two classes contributed to the fall of Kievan Rus' in the face of the invasion of the Golden Horde, and eventually Rus’ western-successor, Halych-Volhynia.
 Thus, the cultural legacy and common identity of Rus was immortalised in the language, religion, and oral traditions of the Rus peasant.